augustus-3/configs/README.md

 - install catpuccin tmux plugin
 - install cargo as a package mananger
 - just kind of spamm hx --health until it works

-:)
+- clipboard stuff in helix & tmux configs is macOS specific be sure to change it :)